aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 The "vocabulary" is then the set of possible tokens.
 One problem is that not every word encountered might be represented in the vocabulary.
 Traditionally, rare words or given the token "UNKOWN" so as to limit the vocabulary, and to handle tokens not seen in the training set.
 However this is not great; we'd like the model to be able to handle anything without defaulting to an UNKNOWN token.

 Splitting on words is not great as that introduces a bias.
 In deep learning we like the model to learn the raw signal without human intervention and splitting on words is somewhat of a human intervention.
-Splitting on characters is better, but introduces other problems as discussed in [^{% cite radford2019language %}.
+Splitting on characters is better, but introduces other problems as discussed in [^<d-cite key="radford2019language"></d-cite>.

 One idea is to feed the model UTF-8 bytes directly.
 However, for each character, 1-4 bytes are used in UTF-8.
 We would have a vocabulary of size 256 ($2^8$ possible tokens can be modeled with a single byte).
 In this case the input size would explode in some cases since for each character we are using 1-4 tokens.
 For english tokens just a single byte is used but for characters in other languages and special tokens such as math, up to 4 bytes are used.
 This is a problem computationally, and so we would like the inputs to be somewhere on the spectrum of "word-level tokenization", "character-level tokenization", and "UTF-8 byte level representation".

-[^{% cite radford2019language %} (GPT-2 paper) adopted the BPE (byte-pair encoding) algorithm, which allows for a middle ground between these representations, and solves the issue of being able to model any possible character.
+[^<d-cite key="radford2019language"></d-cite> (GPT-2 paper) adopted the BPE (byte-pair encoding) algorithm, which allows for a middle ground between these representations, and solves the issue of being able to model any possible character.

 The BPE algorithm in short converts a "training set", which is possibly a sample of text used to train for the problem we're working on, or a completely different set of text, to UTF-8 bytes.
 As mentioned, this is a vocabulary of size 256.
 We want to expand the vocabulary.